 An omnichannel strategy means providing your customers with a fully integrated shopping experience from the physical store to the virtual store, including mobile applications and the full range of possibilities offered by the offline and online world.

-According to Harvard Business Review, 73% of all customers use multiple channels during their purchase journey.
-Only when the customer has gathered as much information as possible from a variety of sources to support their purchase decision, will they decide to buy from a retailer.
+According to Harvard Business Review, 73% of customers use multiple channels during their purchase journey.
+Only when the customer has gathered as much information as possible from various sources to support their purchase decision will they decide to buy from a retailer.

 Benefits of Omnichannel Commerce

 - What do your customers expect?
 Number one on the list is a unified experience.